betalantz/python-p3-mock-challenge-national-parks/README.md

 - `NationalPark __init__(self, name)`
   - national_parks should be initialized with a name, as a string
 - `NationalPark property name`
-  - Returns a given national_park's name
+  - Returns the NationalPark's name
-  - Should not be able to change after the national_park is created
+  - Should not be able to change after the NationalPark is created
   - `raise Exception` if setter fails
   - _hint: hasattr()_